|

 ewlett Packard Enterprise and helped develop new partnerships and academic programs aligned with the

 university's strategic plan, including several new degree programs in STEM and bio-health related fields.
+In 2021, he co-wrote and now co-manages a three-year, $9.4 million Workforce Innovation Grant

 that was awarded to UW-Eau Claire by the Wisconsin Economic Development Corporation.